AlanCristhian/eiffel/README.md

 function is called.
 This method always get one argument that is the result of the function.

-## Imposing Invariants
+## Invariants

-A **invariant** is a predicate that must be true *after* object initialization and and *after* a method is called.
-For example, the age of a person is always
+A **invariant** is a constraint imposed on all *public* methods of the class.
-positive:
+For example, the age of a person is always positive:

 ```python
 class Person(eiffel.Class):